-The foreign dividends received by the shareholders are exempt from normal tax under section 10B(2)(d).
-The shareholders will accordingly not qualify for a rebate under section 6quat(1).
+The foreign dividends received by the resident holders of shares are included in their gross income under paragraph (k) of 'gross income' in section 1(1), but are exempt from normal tax under section 10B(2)(d).
+The holders of shares will accordingly not qualify for a rebate under section 6quat(1).